ChiemBosboom/spatial_spinal_cord_ALS/config.md

 ### Scalability for Larger Cohorts

 A primary goal of implementing this workflow in **Snakemake** is reproducibility and seamless scalability.
 Analyzing 16 µm Visium HD grids requires substantial computational orchestration across Python (PyTorch/Pyro on GPUs) and R (Bioconductor/TESSERA across high-memory CPU nodes).
 By abstracting sample manifests, hardware resource allocation, and parameter matrices into `config.yaml`, this pipeline enables straightforward scaling from this 4-sample pilot to large, multi-donor clinical cohorts without manual code refactoring.

 ---

+## AI Transparency Notice

+In the interest of scientific transparency, generative artificial intelligence (**Google Gemini**) was utilized as a development and code optimization assistant during the implementation of this Snakemake workflow and its underlying Python and R scripts.
+All algorithmic logic, statistical formulas, model hyperparameters, and bioinformatic outputs have been manually audited, calibrated, and verified by the authors.

+---